cu-telecom/cutel-docs/docs/events/emf26/getting_started.md

 ### Claim a memorable extension number

-Information on how to claim a memorable number is coming soon!
+To claim a memorable number go to [https://phones.emf.camp/](https://phones.emf.camp/)